 During the final session, participants were invited to present their own articles using elements of data journalism and take the rest of the class through the thought processes that resulted in the final stories.
 Some presented their original data and research.
 One participant showcased data from a study she was conducting to analyse bylines of women journalists in major English newspapers.
 Others expanded on the assignments given as part of the programme and came up with their own stories derived from these datasets.
 For example, one participant analysed the statistics from the NCRB to suss out trends in crimes against women in large states.

 At the conclusion of the workshop, Rakesh pointed out that data journalism is such a vast and expansive field that even a person like himself, who has been doing it for so many years, kept learning something new every day.
 He advised participants to start following more data stories, keeping an eye on information sources and continually pitch ideas to editors.

 The feedback on the workshop provided by participants was largely positive.
 They were appreciative of the depth and scale of the topics covered, especially given the limitations of online instruction.

-To know more about NWMIs webinar series titled “Letdown in Lockdown” visit: https://www.nwmindia.org/our-work/campaigns/the-covid-19-pandemic-and-the-medias-comorbidities/
+To know more about the other webinars in our “Letdown in Lockdown” series visit https://www.nwmindia.org/initiatives/jobs-initiative/letdown-in-lockdown-jobs-initiative/